uos/ros2_tutorial/ex02_gazebo_simulation/README.md

 With launch-files you can capsule node runs into one file.
 One advantage of this is that you will save a lot of terminal tabs.

-Task: Try to put all your nodes to the launch file and start it.
+Task: Try to put all your nodes into the launch file and start it.
 A tutorial how to do it: https://docs.ros.org/en/foxy/How-To-Guides/Launch-file-different-formats.html.
 Change your parameters and test how to do remapping inside of a launch file.